Our Services > Garbage & Recycling Information > S.T.O.P. Program > S.T.O.P. Program

 • Unused flammable liquids (fire starter)

 The Town of North Hempstead will NO LONGER be collecting pharmaceuticals at S.T.O.P. dates.
 To dispose of pharmaceuticals, please bring them to your local police precinct.
+For more information on proper disposal of medications visit here.

 Important Message About Attendance and Participation at a Town of North Hempstead Sponsored S.T.O.P.
 Event